Article Summary: Katmai National Park Facts

 Meet The Parks Brothers

 List Of Katmai National Park Facts

 - The Earliest Inhabitants Established Camps On The Katmai Pacific Coast Almost 6,000 Years Ago

 - The First Europeans To Arrive In The Katmai Area Were Russians

-- On June 6, 1912, The Largest Volcanic Eruption Of Its Kind Occurred Creating Katmai Caldera & The Valley Of 10,000 Smokes
+- On June 6, 1912, The Largest Volcanic Eruption Of Its Kind Occurred, Creating Katmai Caldera and the Valley Of 10,000 Smokes

 - Katmai National Park Became A Center Of Scientific Exploration